 The amount of reserve fuel (only for purposes of the Fuel Range Ring) is set on the Navigation Map Page Setup Menu in terms of remaining flight time.
-When enabled the Fuel Range Ring appears on the Navigation Map Page, the Weather Data Link Page, and PFD Inset Map.
+When enabled, the Fuel Range Ring appears on the Navigation Map Page, the Weather Data Link Page, and PFD Inset Map. (refer to Flight Management for more information on the Fuel Range Ring).